alasca-association/tarook/docs/development/coding-guide.rst

    - Place your relasenote inside ``docs/_releasenotes/hotfix``.
    - Create a MR to ``release/v$Major.$Minor``.
 We will update the version-number in ``version`` accordingly and create the changelog using towncrier.
    - Please make sure the version number is correct (it's a fix for the latest release) and the changelog looks sane before merging.
    - Merge the MR.

+3. If you updated the latest release, also update ``devel`` by:

+   - Create a MR from the ``hotfix/$latest-release``-branch to devel as well.
+   - Please make sure the version number is correct (it's a fix for the latest release) and the changelog looks sane before merging.
+   - Merge the MR.